CarlieHamilton/KidsWorld/carlieREADME.md

 ## User stories

-We created a list of user stories that we needed to complete for our MVP, with two user stories as a stretch goal.
+We created a list of user stories that we needed to complete for our MVP, as well as user stories as stretch goals.
 They are as follows:

 - A user can view all items available for sale

 Sold items would not be viewable so that they do not confuse the buyer.
 A user would not have to be logged in to see all the items.

 - A user can buy an item

-A user would need to log in to be able to buy an item.

 - A user can sell an item (create a listing)

+A user can only create a listing if they are signed in.

-- A user can edit and delete a listing (only their own listing)
+- A user can edit and delete a listing

+A user would only be able to edit and delete their own listings.

 - A user can upload an image to their listing
 - A user can log in and out
 - A user can view the details of an individual item